Zerok24/unitED/README.md

 ![](united1/src/web/history.JPG)

 To add a new unit conversion, click on the **add** and then file out the blanks.
+Example:
 ![](united1/src/web/newUnit.JPG)

 To learn more on how to use it, go to: http://w3stu.cs.jmu.edu/tuckerzp/United/United_Help.html